Salmaazoz22/Face-Mask-Detection-Project/README.md

 The model achieved high performance, particularly on clear frontal faces.

 ### Metrics
-- **Accuracy:** ~96%
+- **Accuracy:** ~84%
-- **Error Analysis:** Most misclassifications occurred in scenarios with extreme low lighting or heavy occlusion (e.g., hands over face).
+- **Error Analysis:** Most misclassifications occurred in scenarios with extreme low lighting or heavy occlusion (e.g., hands over face), The model performs well but can be improved with more diverse data.

 > [!TIP]
-> Check `notebooks/evaluation.ipynb` for detailed confusion matrices and loss/accuracy curves.
+> Check `Insights` for detailed confusion matrices and loss/accuracy curves.

 ---